 The team was in a strong position and fit.
 They were perfectly attuned, had known each other and played together for years.
 They felt that they could establish something great.
 The Netherlands started against China and won convincingly, just like from Angola.
 The women played a tie against China, but won convincingly again from Cuba.
 They also beat Poland.
 The Netherlands came in first in their group and the series of victories continued.
 The handball women were too strong for Serbia and France made it to the semi-finals unexpectedly.
 An unprecedented achievement.
 They met and beat Poland in the semi-finals.
 A historic high: the Netherlands in the finals of the World Cup.
 Norway proved to be a size too big in these finals, but with their silver medal, the Dutch handball women achieved the best result ever.
 Finally, they reaped the benefits of years of dedicated training.

 The good shape continued; in March 2016, the handball women qualified relatively easy for the Olympic Games in Rio de Janeiro.
 For the first time in the history of Dutch handball.
 The women delivered a top performance at these Olympics.
 They could play for the medals but fell short for bronze.
 The women thus came in fourth, an excellent achievement.
 And most women are still young, the future looks promising!

 The Dutch handball women are part of the world top.
-An unprecedented achievement, the basis for which was created 10 years earlier, in 2006, with the Handball Academy @Papendal.
+They proved that over and over again in the years following, winning multiple medals.
+Ultimate highlight was becoming World Champion in 2019 & directly qualifing for the Olympic Games in Tokyo.
+An unprecedented achievement, the basis for which was created in 2006, with the Handball Academy @Papendal.